gluster/glusterd2/doc/quick-start-user-guide.md

 	"addresses": ["192.168.56.102"]
 }
 ```
 `addresses` takes a list of address by which the new host can be added.
 It can be FQDNs, short-names or IP addresses.
-Note that if you want to attach multiple peers use below API to attach each peer one at a time.
+Note that if you want to add multiple peers use below API to add each peer one at a time.

 Send a HTTP request to `node1` to add `node2` as peer: